Conflicting Images of the Other in the South

 The old joke comes close to explaining the stunning combination of racial animosity and innocent ignorance that white Americans accepted as reality in the early 1960s.
 Only about 6% approved of interracial marriage, while 84% were convinced that blacks had equal educational opportunity.

-Even though anti-segregation protests had been happening for years, most whites had been unaware of a national movement for racial freedom.
+Even though anti-segregation protests had been happening for years, most whites had been unaware of a national movement for racial freedom until most acquired televisions.
 Rather abruptly, it seemed that by sitting in at lunch counters across the South, the Other was stepping in from his and her internal exile, demanding to sit at the same the table as the master.
-The Civil Rights Movement insisted that neither freedom nor equality was possible without the other.
-They defined freedom in terms of inclusion; but for whites inclusion meant something that threatened their myth of innocence, a confrontation on equal terms with the Other.
+Insisting that neither freedom nor equality was possible without the other, the Civil Rights Movement defined freedom in terms of inclusion.
+But for Southern whites (and later for Northern whites as well), inclusion meant something that absolutely threatened their myth of innocence: meeting the Other on equal terms.

-Do you remember those “black-and-white” photos and newsreel films of the demonstrations?
-We notice several things.
-First: the dignity, religious fervor and no-nonsense, even formal attire of the African-Americans.
+Are you old enough to remember those “black-and-white” photos and newsreel films of the demonstrations and attempts to desegregate schools?
+Find some videos online and notice several things.
+First: the dignity, determination, religious fervor and conservative attire of the African Americans.
 Second: the presence of northern whites accompanying them.
-Then, the camera pans back, and we comprehend the broader context: hundreds – and occasionally thousands – of local whites, brought to the scene by the possibility of violence – with deep hatred and sometimes fear on their faces.
+Then, as the camera pans back, we comprehend the broader context: hundreds of local whites, brought to the scene by the possibility of seeing or participating in violence – with fury or fear on their faces.

 We see the burning crosses, the police dogs and the fire hoses.

 But we also see leather-clad toughs and housewives in high heels taunting the marchers with astonishing profanity.